 - Incentivize management and staff to deliver higher genetic gain.

-- Develop strategic plans for varietal turnover.
+- Develop strategic plans for delivery to farmers and varietal turnover

 - Quantitatively optimize pipelines to increase genetic gain.